tuengominh/tuengominh.github.io/_assignments/week-03-computer-controlled-cutting.md

 <img src="{{site.baseurl}}/assets/img/assignments/week-03/hinge-3.jpg" class="img-fluid w-100"/>
 <p>Some observations for plywood 4mm:</p>
 <ul>
 <li>Straight intersecting lines: the further apart the single intersecting lines are, the bigger the bend radius will be.
-It was obvious that the one with 12mm interline cannot be bent at all, and the one with 6mm interline can only be bent insignificantly (less than 45 degrees).
-The one with 3mm interline seemed to be the best option since the bend radius was really stable and I can bend it up to 165 degrees - almost foldable.</li>
+It was obvious that the one with 12mm interline cannot be bent at all, and the one with 6mm interline can only be bent insignificantly (less than 45°).
+The one with 3mm interline seemed to be the best option since the bend radius was really stable and I can bend it up to 165° - almost foldable.</li>
 <li>Wavy cut lines: the interline was a bit too big, therefore it can be bent insignificantly.
 However, it showed quite fair bending capabilities compared to the straight one with similar interline.</li>
 <li>Cross/honeycomb cut lines: it offered significant flexibility in other directions, even with a big 6mm interline.</li>
 <li>Large hexagons/honeycombs: the thin interline made the piece broke immediately when being bent.
 I also think one of the reason was that the pieces were bent in the same direction of the wood fiber.</li>